CarlyyyChen/learn-express/README.md

 - Run `npm install` from the project root.
 - Run `npm install` from `ui-app/`.

-To run any server use `node /path/to/server` from the project root.
+To run any server use `npm ts-node /path/to/server.ts` from the project root.
+To start the UI app use `npm start`.

 ## For You to Do